yierw/Project3-Collaboration-Competition/Report.md

 ### Learning Algorithm

 This project implemented a Multi-agent Reinforcement Learning algorithm - MADDPG [1].
 This method has a framework of centralized training and decentralized execution.
 Each agent in the multi-agent system has its own actor network and critic network.
-The actor network of agent $i$ sees local information $o_i$ and outputs an action $a_i$ for itself only.
-The actor network of agent $i$ takes as input a global state information (in the simplest case, the global state information could consist of the observations of all agents) as well as the actions of all agents and outputs the Q-value for agent $i$.
+The actor network of agent `i` sees local information `o_i` and outputs an action `a_i` for itself only.
+The actor network of agent $i$ takes as input a global state information (in the simplest case, the global state information could consist of the observations of all agents) as well as the actions of all agents and outputs the Q-value for agent `i`.
 Compared to regular actor-critic algorithms, the critic in MADDPG is augmented with extra information about the policies of other agents and is called a centralized action-value function.
 A primary motivation behind MADDPG is that, if we know the actions taken by all agents, the environment is stationary even as the policies change.

 Since each centralized action-value function is learned separately, agents can have arbitrary reward structures, including conflicting rewards in a competitive setting.
 In this project, we tested a collaborative game.